newrelic/newrelic-prometheus-exporters-packages/README.md

 package_linux: true
 # Enable packages for Windows
 package_windows: true
-# Exporter GUID used in the msi package Requiered if package_windows is set to true
+# Exporter GUID used in the msi package Required if package_windows is set to true
 # This GUID should be generated and be unique across all exporters in the repository
 exporter_guid: 7B629E90-530F-4FAA-B7FE-1F1B30A95714
-# Lincense GUID used in the msi package Requiered if package_windows is set to true
+# Lincense GUID used in the msi package Required if package_windows is set to true
 # This GUID should be generated and be unique across all exporters in the repository
 license_guid: 95E897AC-895A-43BE-A5EF-D72AD58E4ED1
-# Config GUID used in the msi package Requiered if package_windows is set to true
+# Config GUID used in the msi package Required if package_windows is set to true
 # This GUID should be generated and be unique across all exporters in the repository
 config_guid: 45C8D11D-57DB-4C0A-AB5E-61B6A7D3DBC0
 ```